Blogs/AI

 What are Voice AI Agents?

-Voice AI agents are software systems designed to understand spoken language, maintain contextual conversations, and respond with natural-sounding speech.
-They enable users to interact with software through voice instead of text, functioning as intelligent conversational interfaces rather than scripted IVR trees.
+Voice AI agents are software systems that understand spoken language, hold contextual conversations, and respond with natural-sounding speech.
+They allow users to interact with software through voice instead of typing or navigating traditional menu-based systems.

 How Voice AI Agents Work

-At a high level, a voice AI agent follows a structured conversational loop designed for real-time interaction:
+At a high level, a Voice AI agent follows a real-time conversational loop:

-You speak into a phone, browser, or call interface
+• You speak through a phone, browser, or call interface

-Speech is converted to text using Speech-to-Text (STT)
+• Speech is converted into text using Speech-to-Text (STT)

-Text is converted back into speech via Text-to-Speech (TTS)
+• The response is converted into audio using Text-to-Speech (TTS)

 Voice → STT → LLM → TTS → Voice